allenpinjic/mustar-project/README.md

 This was a collaborative project with Johnny Esteves at the University of Michigan within the Dark Energy group organized by Professor Marcelle Soares-Santos.

-We, along with other scientists within The Dark Energy Survey Collaboration and The South Pole Telescope Collaboration, are trying to focus on three main goals:
+We, along with other scientists within The Dark Energy Survey Collaboration and The South Pole Telescope Collaboration, were focused on achieving three main goals:
 - <b>Measure the stellar-to-halo mass relation</b> for SPT Clusters within the DES footprint
-- To <b>measure and optimize</b> the precision of mu-star
+- To <b>measure and optimize</b> the precision of MuStar
-- For cosmology, we want to <b>understand the effectiveness of using mu-star </b>by comparing it to other mass proxies (ex.
+- For cosmology, we want to <b>understand the effectiveness of using MuStar </b>by comparing it to other mass proxies (ex.
 Richness λ)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>